18F/18f.gsa.gov/pages/what-we-deliver.md

   <section class="usa-section">
     <div class="usa-width-two-thirds">
     <h3> Products </h3>
-     <p>In addition to 18F’s custom services, we also operate a number of products that agencies can use to reduce costs and improve the security and usability of their services.
-These products work together to make building and releasing systems easier, and they can integrate with your existing services.</p>
+     <p>In addition to 18F’s custom services, we also operate products that you can use to reduce costs and improve the security and usability of your services.</p>
    </div>
  </section>
 </div>